-Another risk stems from the internal operation processes of the counterparties used.
-As there is no specific oversight there there are typical due diligence check, it cannot be guaranteed that all counterparties address to the best market standards.
+Another risk stems from the internal operational processes of the counterparties used.

+As there is no specific oversight other than the typical due diligence check, it cannot be guaranteed that all counterparties adhere to the best market standards.

-Bankruptcy Risk: Counterparties out go bankrupt, possibly resulting in a total loss for the clients assets hold what counterparty.
+Bankruptcy Risk: Counterparties could go bankrupt, possibly resulting in a total loss for the clients assets hold at that counterparty.

-I.2 Issuer-rela risk
+I.2 Issuer-related risks

-1. Insolvence
+1. Insolvency

-with very other commercial endeavor, the risk of insolvency of the issuer is given.
-This could be caused by but is not limited to lack of interest from the public, lack of funding incapacitation of key developers and project members, force majeure (including memics and wars) or lack of commercial success or prospects.
+As with every other commercial endeavor, the risk of insolvency of the issuer is given.

+This could be caused by but is not limited to lack of interest from the public, lack of funding, incapacitation of key developers and project members, force majeure (including pandemics and wars) or lack of commercial success or prospects.